ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/README.md

 # WheatGammaIrradiationMutGenomeSeq
+This is the source code for the following purposes.
 **1. Calculate and plot moving average of depth-of-coverage.**
  - [Plot the moving average for each of the two samples.](https://github.com/ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/blob/main/README.md#plot-the-moving-average-for-each-of-the-two-samples)
  - [Calculate and plot the difference(delta-depth) between two samples.](https://github.com/ShoyaKomura/WheatGammaIrradiationMutGenomeSeq/blob/main/README.md#plot-delta-depth-of-two-samples)